Curriculum Leader: Mrs R Wheatley

-GCSE Dance will be an advantage, but it is not essential.
+In order to study A Level Dance, GCSE Dance would be an advantage but not essential.
 Visits to a wide variety of theatre performances are not a requirement for this course, however we run regular theatre visits which are really advantageous.

 What skills are recommended?

-Students taking A-Level Drama require both performance, analytical and evaluative skills and, of course, a love of the dance!
+Students taking A Level Dance require both performance, analytical and evaluative skills and, of course, a love of the dance!

-Dance A Level is bot a vocational course it is an academic qualification which is linked to a practical area of study as such it often leads to a further study of Dance, choreography or critical writing Degree courses, but can also be a strong subsidiary course to support other arts based degree courses or simply as a source of UCAS points for many of the courses.
+A Level Dance is not a vocational course, it is an academic qualification which is linked to a practical area of study as such it often leads to a further study of Dance, choreography or critical writing Degree courses, but can also be a strong subsidiary course to support other arts based degree courses or simply as a source of UCAS points for many of the courses.